-2006 2005 2004 Weighted-average assumptions used to determine benefit obligations at December 31: Discount rate 6.00% 5.70% 5.90% Rate of compensation increase 4.00% 4.00% 4.00% Weighted-average assumptions used to determine net periodic benefit cost for the years ended December 31: Discount rate 5.70% 5.90% 6.30% Expected return on plan assets 8.50% 8.80% 8.80% Rate of compensation increase 4.00% 4.00% 4.00%
+2007 2006 2005 Weighted-average assumptions used to determine benefit obligations at December 31: Discount rate 6.00% 6.00% 5.70% Rate of compensation increase 4.00% 4.00% 4.00% Weighted-average assumptions used to determine net periodic benefit cost for the years ended December 31: Discount rate 6.00% 5.70% 5.90% Expected return on plan assets 8.50% 8.50% 8.80% Rate of compensation increase 4.00% 4.00% 4.00%

 The expected return assumption reflects anticipated returns on the plan's current and future assets.
 The Company's expected return was based on an evaluation of the current environment, market and economic outlook, relationships between the economy and asset class performance patterns, and recent and long-term trends in asset class performance.
 The projections were based on the plan's target asset allocation and were adjusted for historical and expected experience of active portfolio management results compared to benchmark returns.
-Historical plan performance and peer data are also reviewed to check for reasonability and appropriateness.